zhangdongdong7/scenarios/python/lab-data-structures/step1.md

-# List
+# Lists

-In python, `list` is a container that can hold any type of object.
+In Python, `lists` are containers that can hold any type of object.
 Operations that can be performed on lists include indexing, adding, multiplying, and checking membership.
 We'll show baisically how to use lists in the following code.

 ## Create